Fighting Food Waste

-For example, in 2017 we donated almost six million serves of cereal to people in need.
+Since 2013 we’ve donated over 45 million meals to those in need.
 We also gave food through our Breakfast for Better Days program, which is designed to ensure little ones don’t go to school on an empty stomach – brains need good food to help do good things!
 And finally, over the years we’ve been able to provide relief to those affected by natural disasters, of which Aussie communities have certainly had their fair share.

 Managing food waste not only allows us to help people all over Australia, it also helps improve our production processes along the way.
 So, as we work hard to meet these important environmental goals, we become a little smarter, cleaner and kinder too.